MeteoSwiss/fast-barnes-py/README.md

 # Fast Barnes Interpolation
-This repository provides a Java implementation of the formal algorithms for fast Barnes interpolation as presented in the corresponding paper.
+This repository provides a Python implementation of the formal algorithms for fast Barnes interpolation as presented in the corresponding paper.

 Barnes interpolation is a method that is widely used in geospatial sciences like meteorology to remodel data values recorded at irregularly distributed points into a representative analytical field.
 It is defined as